kevmannn/yieldboon/README.md

 * Use [Redux-pack](https://github.com/lelandrichardson/redux-pack) or [Redux-loop](https://github.com/redux-loop/redux-loop) to bring increased neatness / extensibility / sanity to async actions.

+* Overlay historical average rainfall for a given timespan onto the chart.

 * Correlate the forecast with boon / doom of the crop (given the nature of soybean and the crop's history / growth stage (which should also be accomodated in the app)).

 * Generalize to support other crop types.